What Does a Web Designer Do (And How Do I Become One)?

 With the right skills honed and the right educational background, securing a website designer job includes building an impressive online portfolio.
 To help, here’s a list of tips to curate the best examples possibilities:

-Quality over quantity: A portfolio should contain your best work, but it’s important to be selective.
-It’s better to showcase fewer, higher-quality sites than many sites that don't showcase your best work.
+Quality over quantity: A portfolio should contain your best work, but it’s essential to be selective.
+It’s better to showcase fewer, higher-quality sites than many that don't showcase your best work.

-Highlight the kind of work you want to do: Is there a particular industry that you’d like to serve?
-Do you want to focus on creating online stores as opposed to single-page sites for small businesses?
-Your portfolio should include the kind of work you want to do and showcase examples that you’re passionate about creating.
+Highlight the work you want to do: Is there a particular industry you’d like to serve?
+Do you want to focus on creating online stores instead of single-page sites for small businesses?
+Your portfolio should include the work you want to do and showcase examples you’re passionate about creating.

-Provide context: Your portfolio is a visual representation of your best work, but it is also an opportunity to provide context about your impact and projects.
+Provide context: Your portfolio is a visual representation of your best work and an opportunity to provide context about your impact and projects.
 Consider providing a quick three-to-four-sentence description that explains the site’s purpose, its challenges, and why it’s in your portfolio.

-Update it regularly: It’s a good idea to set aside scheduled time once a quarter to update your portfolio.
-Even if you are not adding new work, you might have additional context to add, or edits to make based on your ongoing learnings and goals.
-It's a lot easier to update when things are fresh in your mind versus months or years later.
+Update it regularly: Setting aside scheduled time once a quarter to update your portfolio is a good idea.
+Even if you are not adding new work, you might have additional context to add or edits to make based on your ongoing learnings and goals.
+It's easier to update when things are fresh in your mind versus months or years later.

 Are you ready to take the next step toward building a career as a website designer?
-Learn more about the Google UX Design Professional Certificate on Coursera.
-This completely online programme is designed to help individuals with no previous web design experience learn in-demand skills, all at your own pace.
-When you successfully complete the programme, you receive a sharable certificate to document your work.
+If so, consider Website Design For Everybody offered by Michigan State University and the Meta Front-End Developer Professional Certificate.
+In both courses, you’ll create a professional portfolio you can use in your job search.

+Top Design Firms.
+“Website Redesign Checklist: 5 Trends to Consider, https://topdesignfirms.com/web-design/blog/website-redesign-checklist.”
+Accessed March 25, 2024

 Editorial Team